 Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

-Today, electronic fiberglass fabrics such as 7628, 2116, 1080, and 106 styles are widely used in:
+Common electronic fiberglass cloth styles such as 7628, 2116, 1080, and 106 are widely used in PCB laminates, FR4 boards, high-frequency materials, prepreg systems, PTFE coated fabrics, and composite insulation structures.

 Copper clad laminates (CCL)